renovatebot/renovate/docs/usage/node.md

 # Node.js Versions

 Renovate can upgrade the [Node.js](https://nodejs.org/en/) runtime used by your project.
-This way you're using the latest bug fixes, performance improvements, security mitigations, etc. that meet your project's unique needs.
+This way you're using the latest bug fixes, performance improvements, security mitigations, etc.

 ## File Support